changer/node-ws-fed/README.md

-## Node Express Mongoose
+## Node WS-Federation Sample

-A boilerplate application for building web apps using express, mongoose and passport.

-Read the [wiki](https://github.com/madhums/node-express-mongoose/wiki) to understand how the application is structured.
+An application demonstrating ws-fed authentication using passportjs in node.

 ## Usage